Sign and Relevance Learning

-This actual state $S_{a}$ is compared to the desired state at node \textcircled{ {2}}.
-The difference of the two, measured by sensory inputs, leads to an error signal termed the \acf{cE}:
+This actual state of the agent, denoted as $S_a$, is continuously compared to the desired state, and any discrepancies between the two are detected by the agent's sensors.
+Such discrepancies generate an error signal known as the \acf{cE}:

-This drives the reflex mechanism $H_{R}$ to generate an action $A_{R}$ which, by design, corrects for the disturbance and resumes equilibrium at node \textcircled{ {1}}; this is the reflex action.
-The fixed controller is incapable of disturbance avoidance.
-For this reason, it is enclosed within the outer predictive loop whose task is to combat the disturbance $D$ before it reaches the reflex loop and, thus, maintain the desired state $S_{d}$ at all times.
+In technical terms, the desired state is the state in which the error signal is zero.
+However, if the error signal is non-zero, the reflex mechanism $H_{R}$ will take an action $A_{R}$ designed to correct for the disturbance and return the agent to equilibrium at node \textcircled{ {1}}.
+This summarises the reflex pathway.
+Although this loop is designed to combat disturbances, it is incapable of avoiding them altogether.
+To maintain the desired state at all times, the reflex loop is enclosed within an outer predictive loop whose task is to mitigate the effects of the disturbance $D$ before it reaches the reflex loop.